Xekram2194/projectStudent/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.6.

+## Clone Project

+1.- First Step Run `npm install`

+2.- Open 2 terminals , in the first one run:

+    2.1 First Terminal - Run `npx json-server db.json` for the REST API mockup server

+    2.2 Second Terminal - Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.